KidsGen - The New Age Kids Site

 How did a theropod run?

-• Albertosaurus ran with a horizontal back, head held high, and its body balanced by its stiff tail.
+• Albertosaurus ran with a horizontal back, head held high, and its body balanced by a stiff tail held off the ground.

-• Three walking toes spread on the ground for stability as the second leg is lifted.
+• Its three walking toes spread on the ground for stability as the opposite leg swung forward.

-• When off the ground, the toes bunched together to minimize air resistance and increase speed.
+• When the foot was lifted off the ground, the toes bunched together to reduce drag and increase speed.